 Absent

 Ken Smith – Kendra reached out to Ken to see when he is available in March.
 He said March 15 would work.
-We have booked Pellegrino’s for that day.
+We have booked Pellegrino’s for that day and Stefanie has paid the deposit.
 Ken will provide more information on what he will be training and his bio.
 We can perhaps charge $25 for members and $50 for non-members.
 We need this information soon so we can make the flyer and send it out.
 We agreed we should use EventBrite again.

 Kendra will check the IIA’s website to see when and what trainings they are doing so that we do not conflict or offer the same topic.